-The Following is an Excerpt from our eBook: The Definitive Guide to Peer Assessment
+The following is an excerpt from our eBook: The Definitive Guide to Peer Assessment

 When University of Chicago professor Benjamin Bloom and his collaborators penned the inaugural Taxonomy of Educational Objectives in 1956, the team presciently identified the orders of learning best suited to succeed in the modern world, and placed them atop an iconic six-level pyramid of educational attainment.

-From basic knowledge to comprehension, application and analysis of ideas, Bloom’s six orders of learning positioned critical and evaluative thinking skills at the summit of learning.
+From basic knowledge to comprehension, application and analysis of ideas, Bloom’s six orders of learning positioned critical thinking skills at the summit of learning.
 Meanwhile, the qualities that describe the lowest orders of learning—remembering and understanding—form the backbone of most summative, high-stakes assessment.

 “Bloom’s has always been important,” says Numer.
 “But now I think there's a higher standard for us out there.
 I think professors today want to come in and deliver a good course and know that they've set out to do what they were trying to do.
 That isn't always what necessarily happens, but if you're purposeful about it, Bloom’s can help you understand whether the material is getting into students’ brains in a way that is changing their perspectives.
 If you get to that level, then they've done critical thinking.”

-For students, the shift away from high-stakes summative assessment could very well be a positive consequence of the global pandemic.
+For university and college students, the shift away from high-stakes summative assessment could very well be a positive consequence of the global pandemic.
 Beyond forcing faculty to rethink how they’re assessing students in general, an increasingly remote learning environment is well-suited to the types of ongoing formative assessments that have been proven to help students access Bloom’s higher-order thinking skills.

 As collaborative, low-stakes assignments become more commonplace, techniques like peer assessment may very well become the most impactful way to deliver the return on an education investment that today’s students require.